mahim2025-lab/abc-dashboard/README.md

 ---

 *Prepared as part of the M.Sc.
-Data Science Project at SSODL — “Corporate Performance Forecasting and Impact Dashboard.”*
+Data Science Program, 4th Semester Project at SSODL — “Corporate Performance Forecasting and Impact Dashboard.”*